ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Full Results on ACEBench

 \section{Full Results on ACEBench}

-Full results on ACEBench are shown in Table~\ref{tab:ace-full}, where additional results for single-turn categories are added.
+Full results on ACEBench are shown in Table~\ref{tab:ace-full}, where additional results for single-turn categories are added (``S-Turn'' is short for Single-Turn, ``M-Turn'' is short for Multi-Turn).
 The results reflect that \name still outperforms baselines in those single-turn categories, with a higer overall result.